-It has indeed been overwhelming to receive funds that have allowed us to set up and operate ten primary health care centres (9 Rural Clinics and 5 Urban Clinics) in across four districts of West Bengal, India reaching out to over 1.5 million people.
+We at RHCF believe in touching lives of the underprivileged and making it better with good health.
+Hamza is one among such several lives and these achievements have only been possible because of the tremendous support and funds that we receive.
+It is the funds that have allowed us to set up and operate seventeen primary health care centres (11 Rural Clinics and 6 Urban Clinics) in and across West Bengal, reaching out to over 1.5 million people.
 Each centre runs four departments namely General Medicine, Optometry, Dentistry and Homoeopathy.
 At the cost of INR 60 ($ 1), patients are provided diagnosis and free medicine for seven days.
 The centres also provide free spectacles to those in need.
-Beside this, each primary health care centre, in collaboration with other organizations, facilitates free cataract and cleft lip/palate surgeries for those in need.
+Moreover, each primary health care centre, in collaboration with other organizations, facilitates free cataract and cleft lip/palate surgeries for those in need.